 7.1 We will keep Personal Data secure by taking appropriate technical and staff measures to protect it against the unauthorised or unlawful processing and against accidental loss, destruction or damage.

 7.2 We have extensive controls in place to maintain the security of our information and information systems.
 Client files are protected with safeguards according to the sensitivity of the relevant information.
 Appropriate controls (such as restricted access) are placed on our computer systems.
 Physical access to areas where Personal Data is gathered, processed or stored is limited to authorised employees.

-7.3 As a condition of employment, British Business Bank employees are required to follow all applicable laws and regulations, including in relation to data protection laws.
-Access to sensitive Personal Data is limited to those employees who need to it to perform their roles.
-Unauthorised use or disclosure of confidential client information by a British Business Bank employee is prohibited and may result in disciplinary measures.
+7.3 British Business Bank employees and employees of our Partners are required to follow all applicable laws and regulations, including in relation to data protection laws.
+Access to sensitive Personal Data is limited to those who need to it to perform their roles.
+Unauthorised use or disclosure of Personal Data is prohibited and may result in disciplinary measures.

-7.5 We review this Privacy Notice and our other data protection policies annually to make sure they are appropriate and up to date.
-We also carry out regular audits to monitor our security policies and procedures and revise them if necessary.
+7.6 We review this Privacy Notice and our other data protection policies annually to make sure they are appropriate and up to date.
+The date of our last revision is shown at the top of this notice.
+We also carry out regular audits to monitor our security policies, processes and procedures and revise them if necessary.

 8.1 How long we will hold your Personal Data for will vary and will be determined by the following criteria:

-A. the purpose for which we are using it – the Company will need to keep the data for at least as long as is necessary for that purpose; and
+A. the purpose for which we are using it – we will need to keep the data for at least as long as is necessary for that purpose; and